15 min readLast updated: December 9, 2025

 Data Window

 I spent twelve weeks benchmarking toys across enrichment labs, urban apartments, and suburban backyards.
 We tracked chew resistance, engagement time, cortisol trends (via veterinarian partners), and how quickly pets mastered each puzzle.
-That data informed the scoring you are about to see, and you can dig deeper into the methodology in our 2025 pet toy testing methodology report.
+That data informed the scoring you are about to see.
+If you are also looking for the best nutrition to support your pet's mental health, our best dog food guide for 2025 covers the top picks that complement mental enrichment programs.

 Here is what we will cover

 Looking for deeper dives while you read?
-Keep our guides on beating dog boredom and anxiety, indoor cat enrichment strategies, and mobility-friendly toy picks for senior pets handy so you can bookmark ideas tailored to your household.
+Keep our guides on best dog food for 2025, essential cat care tips, and dog grooming essentials handy so you can bookmark ideas tailored to your household.

 Why Mental Stimulation Meltdowns Keep Happening